Neutral vs Stability Shoes: What Do You Actually Need?

 What Neutral Shoes Are

 Neutral shoes are built for runners whose feet move through a natural range of motion during the gait cycle — landing on the outside of the heel and rolling inward a moderate amount to absorb impact before pushing off.
-They don't include any features specifically designed to limit or redirect foot motion, which means they don't add unwanted resistance for runners who don't need correction.
+They don't include any features specifically designed to limit or redirect foot motion, which means they don't add unwanted resistance for runners who don't need guidance.

 Most running shoes on the market are neutral.
 They span the full range of categories — from max-cushion daily trainers like the ASICS Gel Nimbus 28 to performance trainers like the Saucony Ride 19 to racing shoes like the Nike Vaporfly 4.
 The broad appeal of neutral shoes makes them the default starting point for most runners.